Skip to content

 The module configuration can be reloaded during runtime using the Control API, specifically the refresh_module_config action.
 This will cause the load_config method to be called again, with the new configuration.
 For this reason it is recommended to place all configuration loading code into the load_config method.

 Some callbacks may be called only sparsely in the lifetime of an entity, and it may be useful to refresh all the values derived by the module when the configuration changes.
 This is implemented for the on_entity_creation and on_new_attr callbacks, and you can enable it by passing the refresh keyword argument to the callback registration.
-See the Callbacks section for more details.
+See the refresh behavior reference for details.

 Callbacks